-Question Response 1.
-How does the Audit Committee, in its role as those charged with governance, obtain assurance that all relevant laws and regulations have been complied with?
-Through the Internal Audit Shared Service.
-Also, through the application of Council policies, such as the Contract and Financial Procedure Rules 2.
-Are you aware of any instances of non-compliance with relevant laws and regulations?
-No - not to our knowledge 3.
-If there have been instances of non- compliance what are they, and what oversight has the Audit Committee had to ensure that action is taken by management to address and gaps in control?
-No - not to our knowledge
+Qu estion 2019-20 Response 1.
+How does the Joint Committee, in its role as those charged with governance, obtain assurance that all relevant laws and regulations have been complied with?
+Any matters of significance are report to the Managing Director, Head of Finance and Corporate management Team in the Vale of Glamorgan.
+Where appropriate, these would then be reported to the Joint Committee.
+2. Are you aware of any instances of non-compliance with relevant laws and regulations?
+No therefore no such reports have been raised in 2019/2020 3.
+If there have been instances of non- compliance what are they, and what oversight has the Joint Committee had to ensure that action is taken by management to address and gaps in control?
+Not applicable